databurn-in/prototype-pollution/gunship-walkthrough.md

 Object.prototype.block = {"type": "Text", "line": "console.log('hello there!')"};

 The above line will appear in the 'Code' block of the AST again but check out the function:
-visitCode: function(code)
-more specifically, the line number 786 of index.js file in pug-code-gen module.
+visitCode: function(code): more specifically, the line number 786 of index.js file in pug-code-gen module.
 We are checking the following condition if (code.block) {
 	...